SkykekDevs/skykek-engine/docs/spec.md

  Notice how the number of parameters varies during the computation.

-### The `Init` method
+### The `New` method

  A constructor enables the users of a class to make a range of different objects.
-Implementing a constructor in your class means implementing an `Init` method that returns an object.
-If you were to write a `Point` class to represent points on a 2D plane, the `Init` method might look like this:
+Implementing a constructor in your class means implementing an `New` method that returns an object.
+If you were to write a `Point` class to represent points on a 2D plane, the `New` method might look like this:

-    $.Init(x, y) = $.Set(GeomX, x).Set(GeomY, y)
+    $.New(x, y) = $.Set(GeomX, x).Set(GeomY, y)

  A user of the class could then easily create a new point with a constructor expression like `Point(3, 4)`.